vldmatos/Sensor-Events/README.md

-# Sensor-Events
+# Sensor Events

-Applications monitoring sensor events
+Applicatins that simulate events of sensors